rschragger/BC14-Tech-Blog/ReadMe.md

   ## Features
   - Allows to comment on comments
   - Unauthorised users are kept out of being able to edit others' work
+  - Search function for parts of words

   ### Future directions
   - Improve the commenting features
   - Allow for uploading of media into posts
   - Add likes infrastructure
   - Add user prefs
+  - improve search

 </p>